 We’ve all heard the expression “no pain, no gain” when it comes to exercise.

-But is there any truth to this?
+But, is there any truth to this?

-When we exercise, we put our muscles under stress, and because of this a certain amount of soreness is considered both normal and natural.
+A certain amount of soreness is considered both normal and natural.

-Soreness following a sweat session can tell us what muscles we used, and if we were working at a high enough intensity to result in changes to our body.
+For instance, soreness following a sweat session can tell us what muscles we used, and if we were working at a high enough intensity to result in changes to our body.

 What Causes Muscle Soreness?